cb-ci/ci-perfomance-benchmark/docs/README-Git-ref-repository.md

     * caching packfiles **server-side** (reducing CPU per clone/fetch),
     * supporting **replication** (distribute load).
 * You still need to architect the CI side carefully (e.g. hot-set reference repos, event-driven sync, concurrency limits), but Gerrit makes it *much* more sustainable.

----

-👉 Do you want me to sketch how a **Jenkins + Gerrit integration** (via the *Gerrit Trigger Plugin* or event stream → webhooks → multibranch jobs) looks compared to the GitHub-style webhook + reference repo model?
-That would show how Gerrit directly reduces the need for constant repo syncing.